Wild tortoises eat small stones, rocks, or pebbles due to a deficiency in their diet or routine.

 Although it’s a normal compulsion, eating rocks isn’t beneficial or safe for tortoises.
 Even if the tortoise isn’t harmed initially, its health can be jeopardized over the long term.

-Rather than allowing a tortoise to eat small stones, you need to identify why it’s happening.
+Rather than allowing a tortoise to eat small stones, you must identify why it’s happening.
 Resolving the tortoise’s problem will modify this undesirable behavior.

 Is Eating Stones Harmful to Tortoises?